 Dr. Rebecca Sharitz is highly experienced in management-related science of wetlands through her work on southern forests, swamps and marshes.
 Trained as a botanical ecologist, she has worked on the effects of disturbance and water level on forested wetlands and marsh plant communities, and has researched the interactive effects of many factors on these biological communities.
 She has mentored two dozen graduate students over her career and has served in a variety of administrative and professional service positions, including many national panels and boards.
 The ecological principles used throughout this distinguished career are the same suite of scientific concepts underlying issues in the Everglades ecosystem, especially concerning the effects of eutrophication and hydroperiod alterations on south Florida vegetation communities.
-With over 90 publications in the international scientific literature, and dozens of presentations at scientific meetings, Dr. Sharitz is expected to make a major contribution to the Everglades Consolidated Report review on wetland hydrology (Chapter 2), nutrient issues (Chapter 3), stormwater treatment areas (Chapter 6) and exotic species (Chapter 14).
+With over 90 publications in the international scientific literature and dozens of presentations at scientific meetings, it is not surprising that Dr. Sharitz made a major contribution to the 2000 Everglades Consolidated Report review.
+As a panelist for this year's peer review, she will provide specific comments on wetland hydrology (Ch.2), nutrient issues (Ch.3), stormwater treatment areas (Ch.6) and exotic species (Ch.14).

-Expert 4: Dr. Robert C. Ward, Director, Colorado Water Resources Research Institute, Colorado State University, Fort Collins, Co.
+Expert 4 (returning): Dr. Robert C. Ward, Professor and Director,

+Colorado Water Resources Research Institute, Colorado State University, Fort Collins, Colorado

 Dr. Robert Ward is highly experienced in the science of water quality assessment, including the design of information systems and water quality monitoring networks, application of data to decision-making and communication with the public, and wastewater treatment.
 Since receiving a doctorate in Agricultural Engineering in 1970, he has authored dozens of refereed articles and papers in conference proceedings.
-Dr. Ward is well acquainted with peer review having served on many panels and review committees, including a panel that reviewed the phosphorus control program in the Lake Okeechobee watershed and last year's panel on the Everglades Interim Report.
-In addition, he is very experienced in dealing with diverse audiences through his work with students, educational initiatives and professional societies.
-His quantitative experience with water quality data is exceptionally diverse and extensive, and his knowledge of monitoring program design is exceptional.
-Dr. Ward is well matched to the needs of the Report review panel for issues dealing of water quality and interpretation of monitoring data.
-His participation is highly recommended for aspects related to water quality monitoring and compliance contained primarily in Chapters 1, 4, 11 and 15 of the Report.
+Dr. Ward is well acquainted with peer review having served on many panels and review committees.
+He is also familiar with south Florida technical issues and science through his participation in panels that reviewed the phosphorus control program in the Lake Okeechobee watershed and the 1999 Everglades Interim Report and the 2000 Everglades Consolidated Report.
+In addition, he is experienced in dealing with diverse audiences through his work with students, educational initiatives and professional societies.
+His quantitative experience with water quality monitoring data is extensive, and his knowledge of monitoring program design is exceptional.
+Dr. Ward is well matched to the needs of the 2001 Report review panel particularly for issues dealing of water quality and interpretation of monitoring data.
+His participation is highly recommended for aspects related to water quality monitoring and compliance contained primarily in chapters concerning the environmental status of south Florida (Ch.1), water quality (Ch.4), agricultural BMPs (Ch.5), and Everglades Stormwater Program (Ch.11).